 You are currently viewing our site as a guest, which gives you limited access to our site features.
 By signing up for a free membership, you will receive our Investment Opportunity newsletters and have access to additional features for finding and comparing managed funds and shares.
 Registration is fast and simple, so please:

-Business Description: Hills Limited (HIL, formerly Hills Holdings Limited) is engaged in manufacture of construction materials, electronics and communications products, and outdoor play equipment.
-HIL operates three divisions namely, Electronics & Communications, Lifestyle & Sustainability and Building & Industrial.
+Business Description: Hills Limited (HIL, formerly Hills Holdings Limited) is engaged in manufacture of electronics and communications products, and outdoor play equipment.
+HIL operates three divisions namely, Electronics & Communications, Lifestyle & Sustainability.
 HIL businesses are located in Australia and New Zealand, with clients in Australia, New Zealand, Europe, Middle East, South Africa and North America.

 Strategy Analysis: The strategy is to develop competitive businesses in three main industry segments: Electronics & Communications, Lifestyle & Sustainability, and Building & Industrial Products.
 The company diversifies to minimise the effects of short-term changes in individual markets and economies, and aims to be a product innovator and a market leader.
 The overall objective is to grow revenue and earnings incrementally through a combination of organic growth and acquisitions in market segments with attractive growth potential.